Transportation on Lake Toba

 |FROM TOMOK||FROM AJIBATA|

-Taxis and trains are available from the arrival terminal at KNO.
-Online taxis such as Grab and G0-Jek (local Uber-type riding services) are also available.
-The trains can take you up to Pematangsiantar, i.e., halfway to Lake Toba.
+Trains are available from the arrival terminal at KNO.
+They can take you up to Pematangsiantar, i.e., halfway to Lake Toba.
 From there you will have to catch a bus.

 Buses are also available at KNO and Medan.
 If you want to go from Medan to Parapat by bus, transfer first by taxi (or commuter bus) to one of the two central bus stations in Medan, i.e., Sisingamangaraja road, and Pinang Baris station.
 The buses will leave for Parapat when they get enough passengers (i.e., no fixed schedule of departure).